RatchapongLP/backend-learning/java/collections.md

                        Element(0)   Element(1)   Element(2)   ...
 Element(n-1)
   cursor positions:  ^            ^            ^            ^                  ^
   ```
+- Better than normal for-loop when modifying LinkedLists during traversal, since no additional traversal is needed.
+- Offers simpler and safer way to modify the list during traversal compared to index handling in normal for-loop.
 - Provides additional element modification methods:
   - `void add(T e)`: Inserts the specified element into the list (optional operation).
   The new element is inserted **immediately before** the implicit cursor: a subsequent call to next would be unaffected, and a subsequent call to previous would return the new element.